A3-Soft-Public/A3Pay-PHP-client-package/docs/example-usage/making-payment-request.rst

     {
         /** merchantPaymentId is just your identification of payment, it should be random generated Guid */
         $merchantPaymentId = '476a8fc5-23db-4a5e-85ca-ed31b61a5a9d'; // random generated
-        /** Three character currency code by ISO 4217 */
-        $currency = 'EUR';
         /** amount is string without floating point, but last 2 digits are floating point.
 For example if we have amount 123, we want to pay 1.23 */
         $amount = '123';
         /** order id */
         $orderNumber = '9999';
         /** to this url will be client redirected by payment gateway after processing */
         $redirectUrl = 'https://www.redirecturl.com';
-        /** language used in paymant gateway interface if has translation */
+        /** language used in payment gateway interface if has translation */
         $language = 'sk-sk';

+        $email = null; // email where the the notice should be send, only available when PaymentReferenceType is set to PaymentReferenceType::Email
+        $message = null // // body of email sent when payment realized, only available when PaymentReferenceType is set to PaymentReferenceType::Email

         return new PaymentRequest(
-            'guid_methodId_from_registration_request', //methodId obtained from registration request
             $merchantPaymentId,
-            $currency,
             $amount,
             $orderNumber,
             $this->createBasket(